Shreya339/Smart-Expense-Canonizer/README.md

 ### How It Works

-1. **Human Reviews Transaction**: When a transaction is flagged as "Needs Review" or user wants to correct it
+1. **Human Reviews Transaction**: When a transaction is flagged as "Needs Review" or user wants to correct it.
+The UI enables Human Review when any of the following are true:
+      - Reliability is marked as low
+      - Self-consistency check failed
+      - Fallback model (Gemini) was used
+      - One or more high-risk flags are present
+      - No classification could be produced
 2. **Correction Submitted**: User submits corrected category via `/correct` endpoint
 3. **Safe Learning**:
    - Transaction is marked as overridden in the database